-Enterprise Routing Network Routing Worksheet Definitions (Continued) 12 16 Database lookups: routing based on database lookups for gathering additional information about the interaction or customer 13 17 Voice Treatment: routing based on voice treatment with IVR 14 18 Cost-based: routing based on the least expensive target 15 19 Workforce Management: routing based on agent schedules and activities 16 20 Other, such as Multi-Site, Service Level, Statistical (see "Universal Routing Capabilities" on page 33) Network T-S Server Appl ication Not Applicable 21 name: the name you will assign to the T-Server Application on the network side Note: Do not include a dash or a space in the Application name.
+Enterprise Routing Network Routing Worksheet Definitions (Continued) 12 16 Database lookups: routing based on database lookups for gathering additional information about the interaction or customer 13 17 Voice Treatment: routing based on voice treatment with IVR 14 18 Cost-based: routing based on the least expensive target 15 19 Workforce Management: routing based on agent schedules and activities 16 20 Other, such as Multi-Site, Service Level, Statistical (see "Universal Routing Capabilities" on page 39) Network T- Server Appl ication Not Applicable 21 name: the name you will assign to the T-Server Application on the network side Note: Do not include a dash or a space in the Application name.
 Use an underscore to replace these characters if necessary.
 Not 22 Log configuration: the configuration type and level Applicable Note: For type, specify network, console, or file.
 For level, specify All, Trace, Standard, or None.
 Not Applicable 23 host: the host name of the machine where T-Server will run Not Applicable 24 port: the TCP/IP port number through which T-Server will communicate Stat Server Application 17 25 Collect this information if you want to provide statistics for this solution. name: the name you will assign to the Stat Server Application 18 26 Log configuration: the configuration type and level Note: For type, specify network, console, or file.
+For I Trace, Standard, or None.
+Note: For type, specify network, console, or file.
 For level, specify All, Trace, Standard, or None.
 19 27 T-Server connection(s): the T-Server(s) that Stat Server connects to 20 28 Debug level: the level of log events specified in the log file Note: You have five options: write messages during initialization process, write content of all messages sent to clients, write content of all messages received from other servers, write action list for objects, and write status for objects.